 How to cultivate a positive body image this summer

-It’s mid-July, and we’re well into summer by now.
-The pools are packed, and Iowans everywhere are outside taking advantage of the fleeting Midwestern sunshine and warmth.
+We’re well into summer by now.
+Iowans everywhere are outside taking advantage of the fleeting Midwestern sunshine and warmth.

 But for those that have yet to dust off the storage boxes with your favorite tank tops, shorts or swim suits — you’re not alone.
 How we feel about the way our bodies look starts at a young age and can stay with us through adulthood if we aren’t proactive about shifting the way we feel about ourselves.